 You don’t have to figure this out on your own, though.
-Many schools provide a dress code for substitute teachers, so check with your administrative point of contact first to see if they have any guidance.
-Otherwise, it’s best to keep it conservative and dress to impress.
+Many schools provide a dress code for substitute teachers, so check with your administrative point of contact first to see if they have any guidance on substitute teacher dress code.
+Generally it’s best to keep your outfits conservative and dress to impress.

-Match the Standard Set by Other Teachers
+Match the Dress Code Standard Set by Other Teachers

-While others might wear jeans on casual Fridays or “school spirit” days, substitute teachers should avoid denim altogether.
+While others might wear jeans on casual Fridays or “school spirit” days, substitute teachers should avoid jeans and denim altogether.
 Muted colors — like black, white, gray, and blue — are always a safe choice, but feel free to sneak in pops of color if it fits your classroom, student age group, and personality.

-Choose Simple, Conservative Jewelry.
+Choose Simple, Conservative Jewelry

-When it comes to accessories, make sure all the elements of your appearance create a mature, polished look.
+When it comes to accessories, make sure all the elements of your substitute teacher outfits create a mature, polished look.
 Pass on any brightly colored or big and bold pieces and opt for smaller, more subtle earrings, necklaces, and bracelets.
 Any prominent tattoos or body/facial piercings should be covered or removed before going to work.
 Remember, facilitating the educational process is your top priority, so minimizing any distractions will help students focus.

 But Make Sure You’re Comfortable!

 Register with HelloSubs and gain access to thousands of substitute teaching jobs in public school districts, charters, and private schools across the country.
 Our team of placement consultants will walk you through the entire application process, including the necessary background checks and qualifications.
-Sign up today!
+Sign up to become a substitute teacher today!